Excel Z Test Function

 Excel Z TEST is a kind of hypothesis test that is used to test the alternative hypothesis against the null hypothesis.
 The null hypothesis is a hypothesis that refers to a common statement in general.
 By conducting a hypothesis test we try to prove that the null hypothesis is false against the alternative hypothesis.

 Z-TEST is one such hypothesis test function.
-This tests the mean of the two sample data sets when the variance is known and the sample size is large.
-The sample size should be >= 30 otherwise we need to use T-TEST.
-To ZTEST we need to have two independent data points that are not related to each other or don’t affect each other data points and data should be normally distributed.
+This tests the mean of the two sample data sets when the variance is known, and the sample size is large.
+The sample size should be >= 30; otherwise, we need to use T-TEST.
+To ZTEST, we need to have two independent data points that are not related to each other or don’t affect each other data points, and data should be normally distributed.

-- Array: This is the range of cells that contains data points against which we need to test X. This is the value of cells against hypothesis sample mean is to be tested.
+- Array: This is the range of cells that contains data points against which we need to test X. This is the value of cells against the hypothesis sample mean is to be tested.

-- X: From the array the Xth value to be tested.
+- X: From the array, the Xth value to be tested.